Consumer contracts - off-premises sales

 - medicinal products or services that are either dispensed on prescription or available free under an NHS arrangement

-- a contract for passenger transport services - such as bus, rail or flight tickets
+- a contract for passenger transport services - for example, bus, rail or flight tickets.

 - contracts for £42 or less

 You must give consumers the information listed below in a way that is clear, comprehensible and legible before they enter into a contract with you.
 This information must be given on paper or, if the consumer agrees, on another durable medium.

 A durable medium is defined as paper, email or other medium that:

 - allows the information to be addressed personally to the recipient

 - enables the recipient to store the information and access it for future reference (this includes you placing the information in your customer's personal account area of your website, which they can access by logging in)

 The information that you are required to give is as follows: